Carpenter insurance

 Damaged or stolen equipment

-You return to a remodel the next morning and discover your miter saw and cordless drill set are missing from the on-site storage area.
+You return to a remodel the next morning and discover your miter saw and cordless drill set are missing from a locked on-site storage area.
 If you have a general liability policy, adding contractor’s equipment and small tools coverage, also known as inland marine insurance, can help pay to replace or repair your stolen or damaged equipment, whether it’s on the move or at a jobsite.

 Honest mistakes and negligence claims

 Even seasoned carpenters can face disputes over workmanship.
 Suppose you install a set of custom cabinets, but within weeks the doors don’t close properly, and the client demands that you repair them.
-Adding a contractor’s errors and omissions endorsement to your general liability policy could help cover repair costs and protect you against a negligence claim.
+Adding a contractor’s errors and omissions endorsement to your general liability policy could help cover repair costs and help protect you against a negligence claim.

 Peace of mind for your clients